bentoml/BentoVLLM/jamba1.5-large/README.md

 ## Prerequisites
 - You have gained access to `ai21labs/AI21-Jamba-1.5-Large` on [Hugging Face](https://huggingface.co/ai21labs/AI21-Jamba-1.5-Large).
-- If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 16G VRAM.
+- If you want to test the Service locally, we recommend you use Nvidia GPUs with at least 80G*8 VRAM.

 ## Install dependencies